The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Methods

 \subsection{Integrating prior methods into the framework of generalized ray tracing}

-The framework of generalized ray tracing is convenient for interpreting existing samplers, since it allows solving for the path curvature for an arbitrary sample weighting (equivalently, the speed of propagation along the path) and vice versa.
-In particular, this lets us simply compute sample weighting for samplers that are primarily defined based on their paths (e.g., HMC) for straightforward comparison with other methods.
+The framework of generalized ray tracing is convenient for interpreting existing samplers, since it allows solving for the rate of path curvature $\frac{d}{ds}\left(\frac{d\theta}{ds}\right)$ for an arbitrary sample weighting (equivalently, the speed of propagation along the path) and vice versa.
+This lets us simply compute sample weighting for samplers that are primarily defined based on their paths (e.g., HMC) for straightforward comparison with other methods.